Last Updated on November 19, 2022 by maximosecrets

 The Assets tab is for moving one or more assets.
 The Select More Assets button allows you to add additional assets to the table window, the same table window that would have been filled if you had made a query in the Assets application and then used the action from the List tab.

-You can move the assets to a different operating location that may be in another site, to a new parent asset, to a storeroom and bin, or to one of the other location types, for example Repair, Salvage, Vendor, Courier or Labor.
+You can move the assets to a different operating location that may be in another site, to a new parent asset, to a storeroom and bin, or to one of the other location typesThere are eight location types of which the most common one is an Operating Location.
+More, for example Repair, Salvage, Vendor, Courier or Labor.
 You can also change the GL Account of the assets.
 The Mass Move section allows you to apply the change to the set of assets that you have selected.

 The Users and Custodians tab has two subtabs.
 Modify Selected allows you to make different changes to each selected asset.
 Modify All will make the change for all assets in the Assets table window.
 You can add new users and custodians, change the record that will act as primary responsible, or remove an existing user and custodian record.
 Note.
 The Planned Modifications section can only be performed from the work order based applications.

 The Groups tab also has two subtabs, Modify Selected and Modify All.
 In this tab you are creating, modifying, or deleting the association between one or more assets and a person group.